deeptidabral/BC-HW2/README.md

 That if you be honest and fair, your honesty should admit no discourse to your beauty.

 * Aspect Tested:
-(1)   Intellectual Curiosity: The user seeks deeper understanding, and the chatbot engages by providing a clear and insightful summary.
-(2) Collaboration: Both the user and chatbot participate in a literary exploration, suggesting mutual respect for knowledge sharing.
-(3) Thoughtful Reflection: The chatbot's response captures the existential and philosophical undertones of the text, maintaining the gravity of the subject matter.
+(1) Thoughtful Reflection of mood and tone: Is the reply capturing the existential and philosophical undertones of the text?
+(2) Effectiveness and exhaustiveness of summarization:
+(a) Is the reply providing a clear, impactful, and insightful summary without compromising on the richness of the original literature?
+(b) Is the reply capturing all distinct ideas, points, and themes of the paragraph?

 Result:
 <!-- ![Question 2 ](images/answer002-1.png "Paragaph entered")